-There are three ways to provide public comment:
+There are three ways to provide public testimony:

-- 1. In person: You may attend the meeting and provide comment in the Council Chambers. - 2.
-By email: You may comment in writing on current agenda items by submitting your email comments to kcccomitt@kingcounty.gov.
-If your email is received by 8:00 a.m. on the day of the meeting, your email comments will be distributed to the committee members and appropriate staff prior to the meeting. - 3.
-Remote attendance at the meeting by phone or computer (see "Connecting to the Webinar" below).
+- 1. In person: You may attend the meeting in person in Council Chambers. - 2.
+By email: You may testify by submitting a COMMENT email.
+If your testimony is submitted before 10:00 a.m. on the day of the Council meeting, your email testimony will be distributed to the Councilmembers and appropriate staff prior to the meeting.
+Please submit your testimony by emailing clerk@kingcounty.gov. - 3.
+Remote attendance on the Zoom Webinar: You may provide oral public testimony at the meeting by connecting to the meeting via phone or computer using the ZOOM application at https://zoom.us/, and entering the Webinar ID below.